Gaming Hours per Day Calculator

 Limits of the Gaming Hours per Day Approach

 Daily averages are helpful, but they do not capture everything.
-They smooth out spikes and hide the timing of play.
+Spreading one total evenly hides the timing of play and any binge days.
 Context matters, like whether hours come late at night or during breaks.
 Compare your average with schedule goals and well-being, not just totals.

-- Self-reported time can be off; platform stats may miss mobile or cloud play.
+• Self-reported time can be off; platform stats may miss mobile or cloud play before you enter the total.

 Use the number as a guide, not a verdict.
 Pair it with step-by-step planning, sleep targets, and break schedules.
 Track for several weeks to see stable patterns before making big changes.